Book Online

 • – Vestibular Neurectomy

 It is important to talk to your otologist in detail before choosing any treatment.
-Based on your history and symptoms, level of hearing loss, degree of incapacity, and overall health status, your otologist will choose the treatment that will have the least risk and the most benefit for you.
+Based on your history, symptoms, level of hearing loss, degree of incapacity, and overall health status, your otologist will recommend the treatment with the least risk and the most benefit for you.

 Still have questions regarding the condition?